SamilMehdiyev/openai-weather-plugin-golang/README.md

 # OpenAI Plugin Development with Golang: Weather Plugin

 This README file provides a step-by-step guide on how to develop your own OpenAI plugin using Golang.
+I have written a detailed article on Medium about this.
+You can find it [here](https://medium.com/@samil.mehdiyev/how-to-develop-your-own-openai-plugin-using-golang-257d726e7a38)

 ## Overview